ErikOrjehag/simple-graphics-library/README.md

 Are you eager to get involved in this project?
 Fantastic!
 Here are some stuff that needs fixing.

-* Hide some public variables and methods (Marked with a comment in the source).
+* Hide some public variables and methods (Marked with a comment in the header file).
 * Minimize flickering caused by manual resize of the window.
 * Make copyBrush() and copyPen() not return pointers.
 * Make thread synchronization redundant if possible.